Royals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have come away with 35 wins in the 109 contests they have been listed as the underdogs in this season.
+- The Royals have been victorious in 36, or 32.7%, of the 110 contests they have been chosen as underdogs in this season.

 - Kansas City has entered 45 games this season as the underdog by +155 or more and is 11-34 in those contests.